ubports/docs.ubports.com/userguide/dailyuse/anbox.rst

    sudo mount -o rw,remount /
    anbox-tool app-list
    this is a example of the app-list installed apps on your device:
-   ApkTrack (fr.kwiatkowski.ApkTrack)
+   Aftershock (com.asvcorp.aftershock)
-   adb uninstall fr.kwiatkowski.ApkTrack
+   adb uninstall com.asvcorp.aftershock

 - Done!
 You might have to refresh the apps scope (pull down from the center of the screen and release) for the app to show up.